-Credits, 2 sem. hrs.
 This is the second of a multi-semester series of labs where students gain practical skills in medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
 Includes demonstration and practice of various physical examination and laboratory methods including ECG theory and interpretation.
+Students complete practical exams throughout the semester, including and end of term encounter with a standardized patient.
+Various anatomical models are also used to gain experience for sensitive exams.

-PAS 6120 - Pharmacology and Pharmacotherapeutics II (Fall Semester)
+PAS 6120 - Pharmacology & Pharmacotherapeutics II